canonical/mongo-single-kernel-library/docs/how-to/upgrade/minor-version-upgrade/upgrade-replica-set.md

 Wait until `juju status --watch 1s` shows all units in the `active` status.
 If all nodes in your Charm MongoDB deployment are `active`, your upgrade was successful.

-If your upgrade failed, you should see the charm go into the `blocked` state with the message `Unhealthy after refresh`.
+If your upgrade failed, you should see the charm go into the `blocked` state with the message `Unhealthy after refresh.
+Rollback to previous revision with \`juju refresh\`.`.

 * Wait for 5-10 minutes to see if the cluster can heal itself
 * Roll back.
 To roll back, repeat the refresh steps starting from {ref}`run-a-pre-refresh-check` using the original revision number.